simplitech/neo-nep-utxo-indexer/README.md

 ## Logs must be enabled

 In order for your node to store notifications, the logs plugin must be enabled.
 In versions prior to 2.9, you need to start the node using `--log` param.
-For older versions, use the ApplicationLogs plugin describede [here](https://github.com/neo-project/neo-plugins)
+For older versions, use the ApplicationLogs plugin described [here](https://github.com/neo-project/neo-plugins)